-Here's a fact that might surprise you: So-called "old people" shoes don't have to be boxy and dull.
-In fact, many manufacturers are catering to both the fashion and functional needs of seniors by creating footwear that provides necessary support and demonstrates a sense of style.
-A multitude of options are out there.
-The challenge lies in finding the right pair for your particular feet.
+Nowadays, many manufacturers are catering to both the fashion and functional needs of seniors by creating footwear that provides the necessary support and demonstrates a sense of style.
+So, when it comes to finding the best shoes for elderly women and men, there are plenty of comfortable and attractive options.
+The challenge lies in finding the right pair for your feet.

-Did you know that close to 80 percent of elderly people experience foot problems?
-Ill-fitting footwear is a major cause of those problems.1 So if you have any foot pain or concerns, talk to your healthcare professional.
+Did you know that, according to an article in Geriatric Orthopaedic Surgery & Rehabilitation, close to 80 percent of elderly people experience foot problems?
+Ill-fitting footwear is a major cause of those problems.
+So if you have any foot pain or concerns, talk to your healthcare professional.
 He or she may recommend that you consult a podiatrist, who can assess your condition.
 A podiatrist can also measure the angle of your ankles and feet in order to have molds made and custom orthotic inserts manufactured.

 The information below will help you understand the common problems that seniors experience with their footwear.
 You'll learn what features to look for in a pair of shoes and get practical tips that can make your shopping easier.
 You'll also read about 18 different shoes that are good for older adults with various needs or health conditions.